huaweicloud/terraform-provider-huaweicloud/docs/resources/cts_tracker.md

   and periods (.) are allowed.

 * `lts_enabled` - (Optional, Bool) Specifies whether trace analysis is enabled.

+* `organization_enabled` - (Optional, Bool) Specifies whether to apply the tracker configuration to the organization.
+  This parameter is valid only for the management tracker.
+If the value is set to true, the audit logs of all members in the ORG organization in the current region will be transferred to the OBS bucket or LTS log stream configured for the management tracker.
+However, audit logs of other members cannot be viewed on the Trace List page.

 * `validate_file` - (Optional, Bool) Specifies whether trace file verification is enabled during trace transfer.